Sticta atroandensis: Description

-Habitat and distibution
+Habitat and distribution

 Sticta atroandensis seems to have a limited distribution in the Colombian Andes, specifically in the páramo and superparamo life zones.
 This species has been observed on the western slopes of the Cordillera Central and in the Cordillera Oriental, at elevations ranging from 3600 to 4800 m.
 Sticta atroandensis typically grows epiphytically in semi-exposed to exposed microhabitats and is frequently found in association with liverworts from the genus Metzgeria and the family Lejeuneaceae.